 Index linking can protect investments from inflation

 Investments – such as deposit accounts, bonds and pensions – can include measures to take account of inflation and preserve spending power.
-One way to do this is “index-linking”.
+One way to do this is index-linking.
 The eZonomics story What is … index-linking? explains in detail.
-Index-linking is particularly topical at the moment because high food and petrol prices are pushing up inflation in many countries.
+Index-linking is particularly topical when high food and petrol prices are pushing up inflation in many countries.
 As the eZonomics video How to protect your savings from inflation explains, it is important to pay attention to inflation as rising prices eat away at the spending power of money over time.